-Lawyers representing Arizona Gov. Doug Ducey filed a motion Monday to dismiss the Yavapai-Prescott Indian Tribe’s lawsuit seeking to shut down sports betting in Arizona, a motion one state legal expert thinks could be successful.
+Lawyers representing Arizona Gov. Doug Ducey filed a motion Monday to dismiss the Yavapai-Prescott Indian Tribe’s lawsuit seeking to shut down new Arizona sports betting apps, a motion one state legal expert thinks could be successful.

 The motion argues the Tribe, which filed its original lawsuit Aug.
 27, waited too long to file its complaint, and that its actions could have dire consequences for the 10 Arizona tribes and eight sports teams that have received Arizona sports betting licensure.